-GEDU 9100 Dissertation
+Dissertation

-3.0 units Prerequisite(s): successful completion of all coursework and successful completion of GEDU 9010.
+Prerequisite(s): successful completion of all coursework and successful completion of GEDU 9010.

 Dissertation must constitute a substantial and original contribution to the study of education.
 To complete this course, students must prepare a research proposal for approval by an appropriate faculty dissertation committee, complete the proposed study, and publicly defend the completed draft in a final oral examination.
 Graded Pass/Fail